giuliofantuzzi/Time-Series-course/README.md

 # Time Series course
-This repo contains lectures and projects of the *Time Series* course (Year 3 BSc Statistics)
+This repository contains lectures and projects of the *Time Series* course (Year 3 BSc Statistics)